RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 APPENDIX  Config file: location, contents and editing

 Name and location
-A file named "RM-Python-config.ini" will be recognized as the utility's configuration file when placed in the same directory as the Python script (.py file) for the utility.
-Each utility is distributed with a sample config file to get started.
+The utility requires a configuration file.
+A file named "RM-Python-config.ini" will be recognized as the utility's configuration file when placed in the same directory as the MainScriptFile py file for the utility.
+Each utility is distributed with a sample config file to get you started.

 Alternatively, the configuration file name and location can be specified on the command-line as an argument to the script.
 This argument overrides the default configuration file name and location.

-For example, if the script "RMutility.py" is executed from the folder "C:\Users\me\Joe", it will use the configuration file C:\Users\me\Joe\RM-Python-config.ini" if it exists.
-However, if the utility is run with an explicit argument, such as:
+For example, if the script "RMutility.py" is executed from a terminal window which has the folder "C:\Users\me\TestFolder" as its 'current directory', it will use the configuration file "C:\Users\me\TestFolder\RM-Python-config.ini" if it exists.
+If the utility is run with an explicit argument, such as:
-RMutility.py "C:\Users\me\Joe\documents\RM-Python-config.ini"
+RMutility.py "C:\Users\me\Documents\RM-Python-config.ini"
-then the specified configuration file will be used instead of the default.
+then the specified configuration file will be used instead.

 Note also that the file name is not restricted to the default.
-For instance, running the utility as:
+For instance, running the utility from a terminal window as:
 RMutility.py config_mine.ini
 will instruct the utility to use config_mine.ini in the current directory as its configuration file.

 A configuration file that is used from the command line can be renamed so as to convey its purpose.
-A Windows shortcut can also be constructed with the above described srciptname with config file name argument to allow execution from the desktop with a double mouse click.
+A Windows shortcut can also be constructed with the above described script name with config file name argument to allow execution from the desktop with a double mouse click.